pekingduck/metadsf/README.md

 Display help info and exit.

 #### `--version` or `-v`
-Display the current version of `metadsf`.
+Display the current version of `metadsf` and exit.

 #### `--show-info` or `-i`
 Display audio properties of the specified DSF files.
-If more than one file are specified in the command line, each output line will be preceded by the file name.
+If more than one file are specified in the command line, each output line will be preceded by the corresponding file name.

 #### `--show-tags` or `-t`
 Display all ID3v2 tags in the specified DSF files.